happypandax/happypandax/README.md

 #

 # Features
-- Keep track of your galleries and organize them more easily!
+- Keep track of your galleries and organize them more easily
-- Tag your galleries with namespaces & tags for better management!
+- Tag your galleries with namespaces & tags for better management
-- Fetch metadata which includes namespace & tags from the web (Currently only supports g.e-hentai, exhentai and indirectly panda.chaika.moe) without getting you banned!
+- Fetch metadata which includes namespace & tags from the web (Currently only supports g.e-hentai, exhentai and indirectly panda.chaika.moe) without getting you banned
 - Download gallery archives (which will automatically be added to your library) or torrents from the web!
 (Currently supports g.e-hentai, exhentai and panda.chaika.moe)
-- View your galleries with high-quality thumbnails or in a simple table list!
+- View your galleries with high-quality thumbnails or in a simple table list
-- Add your galleries easily without worrying about adding duplicates!
+- Add your galleries easily without worrying about adding duplicates
-- Multiple ways of adding galleries to make it as convienient as possible! (like folder monitoring, etc.)
+- Multiple ways of adding galleries to make it as convienient as possible! (like folder monitoring, etc.
 - Can add galleries recursively, treating each subfolder as a gallery (applies to archives too)!
-- Supports ZIP/CBZ, RAR/CBR and directories with loose files!
+- Supports ZIP/CBZ, RAR/CBR and directories with loose files
-- Keep track of on-going galleries and add new released chapters to your gallery easily!
+- Keep track of on-going galleries and add new released chapters to your gallery easily
-- Customize and make the program behave just as you like it with lots of options in the settings!
+- Customize and make the program behave just as you like it with lots of options in the settings
-- And lots more...!
+- And lots more...

 # Dependencies
 - Qt5 (Install this first) >= 5.4